xdrip/xdrip_docs/docs/install/install.md

 <img src="../../images/M-SS.png" style="zoom:75%;" />

 Current version will be displayed after `Version`.
-In the example below, March 1st 2021.
+In the example below, January 28th 2022.

 <img src="../../images/M-SS-Ver.png" style="zoom:75%;" />

-See [here](../upgradedowngrade) for upgrade or downgrade.
+See here for upgrade or downgrade.

 </br>